-- Continue to support at Stage 3, with the development of an action plan and one further meeting to review progress against the action plan. - If following discussion with the student, concerns are resolved and there are no further support requirements; no further action will be taken and the Support to Study procedure will be closed; - Referral for consideration under a different University policy and procedure; - If significant concerns persist, further concerns are raised, insufficient progress is made against the action plan (if applicable), or if the student does not engage either by nonattendance or due to being considered too unwell to engage, the following options are examples of what may be considered: - o A student led interruption to studies - A University led interruption to studies - A change to mode of study - o A change to programme of study - o Withdrawal from the University - Enrolment as 'Exam only' status Exam without attendance
+- Continue to support at Stage 3, with the development of an action plan and one further meeting to review progress against the action plan. - If, following discussion with the learner, concerns are resolved and there are no further support requirements; no further action will be taken and the Support to Study procedure will be closed; - Referral for consideration under a different University policy and procedure; - If significant concerns persist, further concerns are raised, insufficient progress is made against the action plan (if applicable), or if the learner does not engage either by non-attendance or due to being considered too unwell to engage, the following options are examples of what may be considered: - A learner led interruption to studies - A University led interruption to studies - A change to mode of study - A change to programme of study - o Withdrawal from the University - o Enrolment as 'Exam only' status Exam without attendance

-The students will be informed of the decision within 10 working days of the Case Conference.
+The learner will normally be informed of the decision within 10 working days of the Case Conference.

-If the outcome is an interruption to study or withdrawal, a wellbeing hold will be placed on the student's record.
-This will trigger support under a Stage 3 Return to Study Case Conference should the student wish to resume their studies in the future.
-The wellbeing hold will also avoid a student accruing further tuition fee liability.
+If the outcome is an interruption to study or withdrawal, a wellbeing hold will be placed on the learner's record.
+This will trigger support under a Stage 3 Return to Study Case Conference should the learner wish to resume their studies in the future.
+The wellbeing hold will also avoid a learner accruing further tuition fee liability.